We notice what other news sites don’t

 Video taken by members of the public showed Tactical Operations police taking the men, who were of Middle Eastern and Indian subcontinental appearance, into custody on George Street, Liverpool, on Thursday afternoon.

 NSW Police said in a statement officers were responding to information that a “violent act was possibly being planned”, and then intercepted two cars.
-The seven men are now assisting police with their enquiries.

 The footage indicates police may have used their vehicles to ram a Hyundai i30 with Victorian plates, and non-lethal beanbag rounds are believed to have been used, leaving holes in the back windscreen.